apnadkarni/blt/man/datatable.rst

   Adds the rows from *srcTable* to the bottom of *tableName*.
 Columns are matched by their labels.
 New columns are automatically created.
 For example, if *tableName* doesn't have a column labeled "`foo`", one will be created.
-The column tags are also copied. ?Switches? can be any of the following:
+The column tags are also copied. *Switches* can be any of the following:

   **-columns** *columnList*
     Specifies the subset of columns from *srcTable* to add.
 By default all columns are added.

+  **-notags**
+    Don't copy column tags.

   **-row** *rowList*
     Specifies the subset of rows from *srcTable* to add.
 By default all rows are added.

-  **-notags**
-    Don't copy column tags.

 *tableName* **append** *row* *column* *value* ?\ *value*...\ ?

   Appends one or more values to the current value at *row*, *column* in